NinaCrnivec/NinaCrnivec.github.io/_pages/cv.md

 ======
 _2013-2015_<br/>
 **Master of Science in Meteorology**<br/>
-Faculty of Physics, Ludwig-Maximilians University of Munich, Germany
+Faculty of Physics, Ludwig-Maximilians University of Munich, Germany<br/> _Thesis title: Dependence of tropical cyclone intensification on latitude and sea surface temperature_<br/> _Thesis supervisor: Prof. Dr. Roger K. Smith_

 _2011-2014_<br/>
 **Bachelor of Science in Meteorology with Geophysics**<br/>